-Police camera expert says APD videos were edited.
+The image was taken by Romero’s lapel camera.
+A police camera expert said in a sworn affidavit that five videos from three other officers had been edited.
+(Source: Albuquerque Police Department) Copyright © 2017 Albuquerque Journal.
 Latest report by monitor faults lack of scrutiny by APD brass.
 James Ginger, right, at a press conference over APD use of force earlier this year.

-(Greg Sorber/Journal file) ALBUQUERQUE, N.M. — The independent monitor overseeing Albuquerque police reform said in a new report that the lack of scrutiny the department’s highest ranking officers give use-of-force cases is “mystifying” and “startling.”
-James Ginger, the independent monitor overseeing reform, said in the report’s summary that his team has noticed a “palpable shift” in the police department’s approach to changes.
-Car Chases Are Cool in Movies Not Communities - Foundation for Economic Education - Working for a free and prosperous world.
+(Greg Sorber/Journal file) Car Chases Are Cool in Movies Not Communities - Foundation for Economic Education - Working for a free and prosperous world.
 On January 27, Ashley Tewell was killed in a fiery crash at the end of a high-speed police chase which left her daughter in critical condition.

 Ashley was not breaking the law as she drove her eight-year-old daughter down Memorial Drive in Decatur, Georgia, nor was she staging a dramatic getaway.
 Police officer fired after kicking handcuffed man in face.
 Captured on cellphone video running towards a handcuffed man on the ground and kicking him in the face without provocation, a Georgia police officer was immediately fired on Thursday after his supervisors viewed the footage.